-Recent congressional interest in ethanol fuels has mainly focused on six policies and issues: (1) RFG oxygenate requirements and a possible phase-out of MTBE; (2) a renewable fuels standard; (3) "boutique" fuels; (4) the alcohol fuel tax incentives; (5) ethanol imports through Caribbean Basin Initiative (CBI) countries; and (6) fuel economy credits for dual fuel vehicles.
+Recent congressional interest in ethanol fuels has mainly focused on seven policies and issues: (1) RFG oxygenate requirements and a possible phase-out of MTBE; (2) a renewable fuels standard; (3) "boutique" fuels; (4) the alcohol fuel tax incentives; (5) ethanol imports through Caribbean Basin Initiative (CBI) countries; (6) fuel economy credits for dual fuel vehicles; and (7) the role of biofuels in the upcoming Farm Bill.
 In the 109th Congress, several of these issues were debated during consideration of the Energy Policy Act of 2005 (P.L.
 109-58).